 This command schedules a reload of the software to take place at the specified time (using a 24-hour clock).
 If you specify the month and day, the reload is scheduled to take place at the specified time and date.
-If you do not specify the month and day, the reload takes place at the specified time on the current day (if the specified time is later than the current time) or on the next day (if the specified time is earlier than the current time).
+If you do not specify the month and day, the reload takes place at the specified time on the current day (if the specified time is later than the current time) or on the next day (if the specified time).
 Specifying 00:00 schedules the reload for midnight.